 Ms. Nichols concert experience includes Mozart Mass in C minor, Pergolesi’s Stabat Mater, Haydn’s Missa Brevis in F, Ceremony of Carols by Benjamin Brittan, Chichester Psalms by Leonard Bernstein, and various recordings for Chorister’s Guild.
 Her merited solo and academic awards include the McGill Graduate Excellence Fellowship, first place in the NATS Mid-South Regional competition, and the Gold Prize winner of the Lee University Concerto Competition.

-Kaylee currently resides in Dayton, Ohio and studies with Karl Resnik at Musical Arts Center and Jennifer Rowley.
+Kaylee currently resides in Cincinnati, Ohio and studies with Karl Resnik at Musical Arts Center and Jennifer Rowley.